Alexhoey/kompaneets-kernel-and-doppler-elements-notebook/README.md

 The notebook supports the results presented in:

 Alex Hoey, A boost operator apprach to the derivation of the Kompaneets equation (2025).

+*The contents of this notebook are also available as a subsection to the notebook provided at www.chluba.de/Mathematica.